TheSingularis/Guardian-Tools/README.md

 ## 3.1 Easy

-- [ ] Dynamically find seasonal challenges
+- [x] Dynamically find seasonal challenges

   ## 3.2 Medium

 - [ ] Design a dashboard page
   - [ ] Figure out what basics to display, probably weekly progress and vendor ranks and character light and other stats
+- [ ] Sort Seasonal challenges by week
 - [ ] Categorize Seasonal Challenges by activity
 - [ ] Type up info for installing a dev build yourself